Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.write('ping\n');

-The outbound connection path is that client-side sequence from a Node connect request to a connected socket.
-It includes the JavaScript object, Node's native socket path, libuv, the OS resolver path when dns.lookup() semantics are used, the routing table, the kernel socket table, and the remote peer's answer.
+The outbound path is the client-side path from a Node connection request to a connected socket.
+It includes the JavaScript net.Socket, Node's native socket wrapper, libuv, the OS resolver path when dns.lookup() behavior is used, the routing table, the kernel socket table, and the remote peer's response.

 import net from 'node:net';